Skip to content Skip to footer

 104% Tariff Bomb: China Strikes Back—Can Brands Survive?

-In April 2025, the White House raised tariffs again.
-This time, the move was extreme.
-President Donald Trump announced a 104% duty on Chinese goods.
-This hit exporters of sex toys and many other sectors.
+In April 2025, the White House increased tariffs yet again.
+This time, that move was extreme.
+President Trump said he was imposing a 104-percent duty on Chinese imports.
+This punished exporters of sex toys and hundreds of other Exp-Imp industries.

 II.
 Why the U.S. Raised Tariffs: Strategy Behind the Pressure